 How to Trade Gold Safely With $10

-- Trade nano lots only (0.001–0.002)
+- Trade nano lots only (0.001β0.002)

-- Avoid trading during high-impact news
+- Avoid high-impact news sessions

-- Always calculate pip value and risk before entering a trade
+- Always calculate pip value before entering

-- Never open multiple trades at once
+- Never stack multiple trades

 Final Thoughts